dstar55/100-words-design-patterns-java/README.md

 ##### <a id="Prototype"></a>Prototype
 * Motivation

-In Singleton pattern we showed how to tackle situation when we should instantiate only one object of the class.
+In Singleton pattern we saw how to tackle the situation when we should instantiate a single object of a class.
-On another side we can have situation that during runtime, we want to copy an object that already exists in a memory, particulary if object is complex.
+However, we may have a situation when, during runtime, we want to copy an object which already exists in memory, particularly if the object is complex.

-So imagine that we are developing software which can work with spreadsheets.
-Spreadsheet consist of the cells, and cell is complex object with lot of attributes like, borders, content, format, color etc.
-Now if we want to split a cell, we can develop a method which will copy each attribute of that object.
-This method can became very complex, so we should consider more eleganth solution.
+So, imagine that we are developing software which can work with spreadsheets.
+A spreadsheet consist of cells, and a cell is a complex object with lot of attributes, such as borders, content, format, color, etc. Now, if we want to split a cell, we can develop a method which will copy each attribute of that object.
+This method can became very complex, so we should consider a more elegant solution.

-It will be nice if we can copy object with one method, for example cloneMe().
+It would be nice if we could copy an object with a single method, for example cloneMe().

-This solution is Prototype pattern.
+Such solution is a Prototype pattern.

 * Story

-Clone itself.
+The Clone itself.

-Sheep Dolly is the first mammal to be cloned, so Dolly is a duplicate.
+Dolly the sheep was the first mammal to be cloned, so Dolly is a duplicate.

 * Image